openstack-archive/cookbook-openstack-compute/README.md

 api-ec2
 ----
--Includes recipe `nova-common`
+- Includes recipe `nova-common`
--Installs AWS EC2 compatible API and configures the service and endpoints in keystone
+- Installs AWS EC2 compatible API and configures the service and endpoints in keystone

 api-metadata
 ----
--Includes recipe `nova-common`
+- Includes recipe `nova-common`
--Installs the nova metadata package
+- Installs the nova metadata package

 api-os-compute
 ----
--Includes recipe `nova-common`
+- Includes recipe `nova-common`
--Installs OS API and configures the service and endpoints in keystone
+- Installs OS API and configures the service and endpoints in keystone

 compute
 ----
--Includes recipes `nova-common`, `api-metadata`, `network` -Installs nova-compute service
+- Includes recipes `nova-common`, `api-metadata`, `network`
+- Installs nova-compute service

 db
 --
--Configures database for use with nova
+- Configures database for use with nova

 libvirt
 ----
--Installs libvirt, used by nova compute for management of the virtual machine environment
+- Installs libvirt, used by nova compute for management of the virtual machine environment

 network
 ----
--Includes recipe `nova-common`
+- Includes recipe `nova-common`
--Installs nova network service
+- Installs nova network service

 nova-cert
 ----